atrush-dev/EscapeX/README.md

 originally active window still gets killed, not whatever happens to be on top later.

-The idea is a small homage to a feature from the old Kerish Deblocker utility.
 Handy for frozen fullscreen games and apps.

 ### 🟢 Escape-Stash
 Press **Escape + X together** (either order) — the active window is